algorithm-helper/algorithm-helper/content/categories/data-structures/lists/dynamic-array.md

 ##### Java

 ```
-package com.example;
+package datastructures.lists;

 import java.util.Iterator;
 import java.util.NoSuchElementException;

-public class Vector<T> implements Iterable<T> {
+public class DynamicArray<T> implements Iterable<T> {

     private T[] arr;
     private int n;

     /**
-     * Initializes an empty Vector.
+     * Initializes an empty DynamicArray.
      */
-    public Vector() {
+    public DynamicArray() {
         arr = (T[]) new Object[1];
         n = 0;
     }

     /**
-     * Return true is this Vector contains no elements, otherwise false.
+     * Return true is this DynamicArray contains no elements, otherwise false.
      *
-     * @return true is this Vector contains no elements, otherwise false
+     * @return true is this DynamicArray contains no elements, otherwise false
      */
     public boolean isEmpty() {
         return n == 0;
     }

     /**
-     * Returns the number of elements contained in the Vector.
+     * Returns the number of elements contained in the DynamicArray.
      *
-     * @return the number of elements contained in the Vector
+     * @return the number of elements contained in the DynamicArray
      */
     public int size() {
         return n;
     }

     /**
-     * Resizes the Vector arr field to newSize.
+     * Resizes the DynamicArray arr field to newSize.
      *
      * @param newSize, the new size of the arr
      * @throws IllegalArgumentException if newSize <= 0